smackware/rdisq/README.md

 ```
 from worker import MyClass

-# NOTICE: we omitted the 'q_' prefix of the method
 print MyClass.get_consumer().do_work("p1", "sasfas", param3="a")  # prints '''{"first":"p1", "seconds":"sasfas", "key_arg":"a"}'''

 # We can also call the async one and get a callback object